Introduction: Yard Sign Storage Boxes

 As this year's political season came to an end, I started seeing a large numbers of corrugated plastic (coroplast) yard signs in the trash.
 There are plenty of these signs available -- used to advertise all sorts of stuff.
-Most of the time it is fair game to remove these signs from public space including telephone poles or the side of the road (see CAUSS
+Most of the time it is fair game to remove these signs from public space including telephone poles or the side of the road (see CAUSS for more info).

 Here's a simple storage box design using a standard 18x24 inch sign.

 Step 1: Tools

 To make these boxes I used basic measuring, marking, cutting, and joining materials.
 You can use alternative tools as needed.

 Other joining techniques I've tried include zip ties and rivets.

 From the short (18") side of the sign measure in and mark 1.5" and 7".
 From the long (24") side measure in and mark 4.5".

 You'll make cuts at all four corners to remove small areas, as well as four cuts from intersecting points of lines you've marked out towards the short side.
 See image notes for clarification.

 Step 3: Score & Fold